 Fundamental concepts showcasing the integration of hardware and software.
 Topics include data representation, processor, memory, I/O, Unix system programming in C and assembly, introduction to operating systems, and development tools.
+Prerequisite: CSCI 204 or permission of the instructor.
 Not open to students who have taken CSCI 206.